Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Business Objects.md

-#Basic

 > [!todo] More RAP technical details
-> In addition to the semantic description of a BO add some RAP technical detail about how a BO is implemented, i.e. view entity composition, entity projection with provider contract, behaviour definition and projection and behaviour implementation
+>  - [ ] In addition to the semantic description of a BO add some RAP technical detail about how a BO is implemented, i.e. view entity composition, entity projection with provider contract, behaviour definition and projection and behaviour implementation

 A Business Object (BO) is a hierarchical, structured representation of a real-world business entity that combines related data and operations within a specific business context.
 It contains both data and logic for particular business cases, including validations and BO-specific actions required for enterprise application development.